YottaDB/YDBDoc/MultiLangProgGuide/goprogram.rst

 If lock resources are specified, upon return, the process will have acquired all of the named lock resources or none of the named lock resources.

 - If :code:`timeoutNsec` exceeds :code:`yottadb.YDB_MAX_TIME_NSEC`, the function returns with an error return of TIME2LONG.
-- If the lock resource names exceeds the maximum number supported (currently eleven), the function returns a PARMOFLOW error.
+- If the lock resource names exceeds the maximum number supported (currently 11), the function returns a PARMOFLOW error.
 - If :code:`namesnsubs` is not a series of alternating :code:`string` and :code:`[]string` parameters, the function returns the INVLNPAIRLIST error.
 - If it is able to aquire the lock resource(s) within :code:`timeoutNsec` nanoseconds, the function returns holding the lock resource(s); otherwise it returns LOCKTIMEOUT.
 If :code:`timeoutNsec` is zero, the function makes exactly one attempt to acquire the lock resource(s).